nikhiltri/git-rebase-test/README.md

 Making changes for devel and feature #1 and second feature changes.
 The changes in the third feature branch depend on the changes in the second feature branch.

 Making changes for devel and second feature changes.

+These changes are necessary only for the deploy branch.